zsongit/easyaiot/README_en.md

 ### 💡 Technical Philosophy

 <p style="font-size: 14px; line-height: 1.8; color: #555; margin: 15px 0;">
-I believe no single programming language excels at everything, but with a combination of three languages, EasyAIoT will be invincible—fortunately, I possess this trait.
+We believe no single programming language excels at everything, but through the deep integration of three programming languages, EasyAIoT leverages the strengths of each to build a powerful technical ecosystem.
 </p>

 <p style="font-size: 14px; line-height: 1.8; color: #555; margin: 15px 0;">
-Java is suitable for platform development but not for network or AI programming; Python is good for network and AI programming but not for high-performance task execution; C++ excels in high-performance tasks but is unsuitable for the other two.
-The vision of EasyAIoT is to use a tri-lingual mixed programming approach to build an AIoT platform that's not so easy to implement but very easy to use.
+Java excels at building stable and reliable platform architectures but is not suitable for network programming and AI development; Python excels at network programming and AI algorithm development but has bottlenecks in high-performance task execution; C++ excels at high-performance task execution but is less suitable than the other two for platform development and AI programming.
+EasyAIoT adopts a tri-lingual mixed programming architecture, fully leveraging the strengths of each language to build an AIoT platform that's challenging to implement but extremely easy to use.
 </p>

 ![EasyAIoT Platform Architecture.jpg](.image/iframe2.jpg)